oinam/notes/README.md

 ## Development

 Currently powered by Jekyll.
-When something simpler, comes along, any tooling should be easily swappable while the content remains intact.
-May need few parsing of the Markdown/Text files but they should be simple and should not contain any markups that is akin to any processor.
+When something simpler, comes along, it will likely be swapped.
+Any tooling should be easily swappable while the content remains intact.
+May need a bit of parsing of the Markdown/Text files but they should be simple and should not contain any markups that is akin to any processor.

 ```
 $ bundler